This Recipe includes

 What to serve it with?

-No, since it contains egg yolks, the mayonnaise should be frozen as it will develop bacteria.
+Since it contains uncooked egg yolks, the mayonnaise should not be frozen as it will develop bacteria.
 (Some websites will tell you it is possible, but there is a long list of requirements in order to stop it from spoiling and to avoid getting sick.
 I prefer not to take the chance!)

 Fresh is what will taste best, but you can however prepare it a day or so in advance and keep it in the fridge.